mt-class/uiuc-2016/ling506_hw2.md

   1. Everyone in the group will receive the same grade on the assignment
   1. Claims regarding who did or did not do what work will be completely ignored

-* You must turn in three things:
+* You must turn in your code and writeup:
+  1. All of your work must be regularly checked in to github.
+In order to receive full credit, you must have regular checkins to your repository, and each checkin must have a reasonable commit message.
   1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to your HW2 github repository.
   1. Your writeup must be a clear, mathematical description of your algorithm and its motivation